crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 <img src="./assets/mainnet-address-generation/desktop-main-page.png" />

 #### Step 5.
-You can check the wallet address by click the "Receive" tab on the left navigation menu.
+You can check the wallet address by click the "Receive" tab inside any token assets.
 Click "Verify address on Ledger" and the generated address will appear on your Ledger device screen for verification.

 <img src="./assets/mainnet-address-generation/ledger-desktop-address.png" />